TheDWu/Crumbling-Kingdom/README.md

 Z - Ability 1
 C - Ability 2

-Abilities will be throughout the game
+Abilities will be unlocked throughout the game **Interaction**
-**Interaction**
 V - Open Chest
 ESC - Pause the game or exit to menu

+## Disclaimer
 To have full access to the game, send a DM.